Mike96Angelo/Bars/README.md

 [![npm downloads](https://img.shields.io/npm/dm/bars.svg?maxAge=604800)](https://npm-stat.com/charts.html?package=bars&from=2015-08-13)
 [![npm downloads](https://img.shields.io/npm/dt/bars.svg?maxAge=604800)](https://npm-stat.com/charts.html?package=bars&from=2015-08-13)

 Bars is a lightweight high performance HTML aware templating engine.
 Bars emits DOM rather than DOM-strings, this means the DOM state is preserved even if data updates happen.
+Bars can also emit DOM-strings for backend templating if desired.
+This way one can use Bars for both static content generation and dynamic web application views.

 # Make Bars Better